sardaukar888/package-manager/ReadMe.md

 # Peeyem

-Peeyem is a simple package manager for Microsoft Flight Simulator.
+Peeyem is a simple to use package manager for Microsoft Flight Simulator.
 It allows you to view all the official and community packages available on your system.
 Community packages can be enabled or disabled between game sessions to minimize the game's memory foot print.

 It works by creating soft links or junctions to the enabled packages.
 No directories or files are moved when enabling or disabling packages.